Wannie91/Combat-Robots-Overhaul/README.md

 # Combat Robots Overhaul

+## Version
+0.1.1

+##Description
-This mod overhauls Factorio's vanilla Combat Robots to make them more useful in the fight against biters.
+This mod overhauls Factorio's vanilla combat robots to make them more useful by automating the fight against biters.

-Destroyer Units will automatically attack every biter nests (and worms) that have been discovered either by the player or by radar.
+Destroyer Units will automatically attack every biter nest (and worms) that has been discovered by radar or by the player.

-Defender Units will either follow the player, or automatically defend the base in case of an enemy attack.
-(Behaviour controlled by Toggleable shortcut)
+Defender Units will either follow the player, or automatically defend the base in case of a biter attack.
+(Toggleable)

-Distractor Units have been renamed to Sentry Units and have more or less keept their old behaviour.
-They patrol the area where they have been thrown at and act as cheap mobile turrets.
+Distractor Units have been renamed to Sentry units to better describe their purpose.
+They partrol a small area where they have been thrown at and act as cheap mobile turrets.

-For balancing purposes, the recipes of the combat robots have been changed so that only one unit is spawned per capsule.
-Once thrown, the robots can't be reclaimed anymore.
-In return, they have a unlimited lifespan and can be repaired.
+For balancing purposes, the recipes of combat robots have been changed.
+While the overhauled combat robots are cheaper than the vanilla ones, each capsule only spawns one of them.
+In return, the robots have a unlimited lifespan and can be repaired.
+The sentry unit can furthermore be mined to get the unit back.

-Furthermore, each group is limited to the players maximum combat robot following count seperatedly.
-To make the technology more accessible in the game, all the robots recipes are unlocked after researching combat robotics 1.
-Their recipes has also changed.
+To make the combat robots more accessible in the early game, each type is unlocked after researching the first tier of combat robotics.
+Each unit type is also limited seperatedly by the overall maximum robot follower count.

-However, since I'm not sure yet about these balances, please let me what you think or what I can change to make them more balanced.
+Please let me know if you think the mod needs more balance.

+##Available Settings
+Enable Vannila Robots = Play with the vanilla robots enabled Exclude List = Exclude Prototypes from automatically being defended by defender robots Sentry Radius = The Patrol area of sentry units (Default: 10 tiles) Base Defender Radius = The maximum distance for defender Units to defend the base.
+(Default: 2500 tiles) Defender Distance = Social distancing of defender units while following the player (Default: 3 tiles) Time before Attack: How long destroyer units wait after being created until they start their attack (Default: 10 Seconds)